nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
+* 4a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 4a1.
+MyBookshelf shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 *{More to be added}*

 ### Non-Functional Requirements